wp-plugins/form-maker/readme.txt

 Class Name : You can define new CSS classes for the form in the Edit CSS page and use those classes here to design the  form more properly.
 Required: The field of the  form can be set as required for the submission on the form by this checkbox.
  Additional Attributes: You can use this option of the form to customize the specific properties for the field of the  form.
 	Date (3 separate fields): This field of the form can be used for typing a date in 3 field  format(day, month, year).
+Default field labels can be edited clicking on the label and typing in a custom label.
 Each of the 3 form fields can be set as text input or select list.
 Each of the 3 form fields has the attributes Field Size and Field Label.
 For year field the select list interval can be defined.
 These 3 form fields can be separated in the  format set by the fields separator attribute.
 The field has several attributes:
+Field ID: Each field has a unique ID, which is not editable.
+You can use this ID to access this field from the JavaScript code.
+Field Name: Each field has a unique Name, which is not editable.
+You can use this ID to acces this field from the JavaScript code.
 Field Label: Type the name of the field of the  form.
 Field Label Position: Field label of the  form can be set in two positions on the form: on the top of the form and on the left of the form
 Class Name : You can define new CSS classes for the form in the Edit CSS page and use those classes here to design the  form more properly.
 Required: The field of the  form can be set as required for the submission on the form by this checkbox.
  Additional Attributes: You can use this option of the form to customize the specific properties for the field of the  form.
 	Time: This field of the form can be used for typing a time.
+Default field labels can be edited clicking on the field label and typing in a custom label.
 Time can be shown in 24 hour or 12 hour  formats by setting the time  format attribute.
 The seconds preview can be enabled/disabled by setting the Display Seconds attribute.
 The field of the form has several standard attributes:
+Field ID: Each field has a unique ID, which is not editable.
+You can use this ID to access this field from the JavaScript code.
+Field Name: Each field has a unique Name, which is not editable.
+You can use this ID to acces this field from the JavaScript code.
 Field Label: Type the name of the field of the  form.
 Field Label Position: Field label of the  form can be set in two positions on the form: on the top of the form and on the left of the form
 Class Name : You can define new CSS classes for the form in the Edit CSS page and use those classes here to design the  form more properly.